UPDATE 1-China steel marks third weekly loss in four on poor demand

 By Manolo Serapio Jr

-MANILA, June 23 Chinese steel futures edged higher on Friday but still posted a third weekly loss in four, pressured by ample supply at a time when consumption is seasonally weak.
+MANILA, June 23 (Reuters) - Chinese steel futures edged higher on Friday but still posted a third weekly loss in four, pressured by ample supply at a time when consumption is seasonally weak.

 Hot weather and rains in China typically slow down construction activity during summer, limiting demand for steel.